hazelgrove/hazelnut-dynamics-agda/README.md

 That manifests in this development where we have chosen to add premises that binders are unique within a term or disjoint between terms when needed.
-These premises are fairly benign, since α-equivalence tells us they can always be satisfied without genuinely changing the term in question.
+These premises are fairly benign, since α-equivalence tells us they can always be satisfied without changing the meaning of the term in question.
 Other standard approaches include using de Bruijn indices, Abstract Binding Trees, HOAS, or PHOAS to actually rewrite the terms when needed.
 We have chosen not to because _almost all_ of the theory we're